 Dental implants are changing the way people live!
 They are designed to provide a foundation for replacement teeth which look, feel, and function like natural teeth.
-The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
+Dental implants provide people with missing teeth the ability to eat virtually anything.
+Our patients with dental implants smile with confidence because they know that their teeth appear natural and that the contours of their face will be preserved.

 What are Dental Implants?

 The implants themselves are tiny titanium posts which are inserted into the jawbone where teeth are missing.
-These metal anchors act as tooth root substitutes.
+These metal anchors act as a substitute for the tooth root.
 They are surgically placed into the jawbone.
-The bone bonds with the titanium, creating a strong foundation for artificial teeth.
-Small posts are then attached to the implant which protrude through the gums.
+The bone bonds with the titanium and creates a strong foundation for artificial teeth.
+Small posts that protrude through the gum are then attached to the implant.
 These posts provide stable anchors for artificial replacement teeth.

 The Surgical Procedure

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
-For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
-You should be able to wear temporary dentures and eat a soft diet during this time.
-At the same time, your doctor is forming new replacement teeth.
+The implants are beneath the surface of the gums gradually bonding with the jawbone for three to six months following surgery.
+Temporary dentures and a soft diet is usually recommended during this healing phase.
+At the same time, your doctor is creating the new replacement teeth for you.

-After the implant has bonded to the jawbone, the second phase begins.
-Your doctor will uncover the implants and attach small posts which will act as anchors for the artificial teeth.
+The second phase begins after the implant has bonded to the jawbone.
+Your doctor will uncover the implants and attach small posts to act as anchors for the artificial teeth.
 These posts protrude through the gums.
-When the artificial teeth are placed these posts will not be seen.
+The posts will then be completely covered by a beautifully crafted artificial tooth.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.